Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description adds context beyond the annotation: it states 'Read-only, no side effects' and 'Returns JSON with group list', which reinforces the readOnlyHint and specifies output format.
-No contradictions.
+Annotations already declare readOnlyHint=true, but description adds context: states 'Read-only, no side effects' and specifies return format 'Returns JSON with group list', which is useful beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.